 A Community of Academics

 Cornerstone Academy offers a full range of academic offerings including art, music, and languages, and emphasizes college preparatory studies in the Logic and Rhetoric schools.
-For Grammar students (K-5th grade), traditional classroom study and instruction takes place on Tuesday, Wednesday, and Friday.
+For Grammar students (K4-5th grade), traditional classroom study and instruction takes place on Tuesday, Wednesday, and Friday.
 Parents are given the option to enroll their students for Monday and Thursday school or to oversee home study with teacher-directed lesson plans on those days.
-Beginning in the fall of 2013, Logic and Rhetoric students (grades 6-12) will be on campus Tuesday through Friday and study at home on Mondays, overseen by parents following teacher-directed lesson plans.
-State scholarship students enjoy a five-day program.
+Logic and Rhetoric students (grades 6-12) are on campus Tuesday through Friday and study at home on Mondays, overseen by parents following teacher-directed lesson plans.
+Monday school is available for secondary students needing a 5-day schedule.
+State scholarship students in all grades attend Monday and Friday school.

 A Community of Athletics & Activities